Thailand–United States relations: World War II

 During the 1940s, the Imperial Japanese Army invaded Thailand and Malaya.
 Thailand resisted landings on its territory for about 5 to 8 hours; it then signed a ceasefire and a Treaty of Friendship with Japan, later declaring war on the UK and the USA.
 The Japanese then proceeded overland across the Thai–Malayan border to attack Malaya.
 At this time, the Japanese began bombing Singapore.

 SEATO

 In 1954, Thailand joined the Southeast Asia Treaty Organization (SEATO) to become an active ally of the United States in the Cold War in Asia.
 In 1962, came the Thanat–Rusk communiqué in which the U.S. promised to defend Thailand and fund its military.

+Vietnam War

+Thailand was an active participant in the Vietnam War, serving as the third-largest provider of ground forces to South Vietnam and hosting nearly 50,000 US military personnel at its height.
+Thailand felt threatened by the North Vietnamese-backed insurgency in Laos and Cambodia, by the Khmer Rouge (Cambodian Reds) and Pathet Lao which was backed by the Viet Cong at the Ho Chi Minh Trail that would lead to a communist takeover in Bangkok.
+The Khmer Rouge captured Phnom Penh on 17 April 1975, and Saigon fell to North Vietnamese forces on 30 April, thirteen days later.
+Thailand became the first country in Southeast Asia to recognize the new Marxist–Leninist or Maoist government of Democratic Kampuchea under the rule of Angkar (The Organization) which came to power at the end of the Cambodian Civil War by the Constitution of Democratic Kampuchea once aided by Chairman Mao from Beijing, with Saloth Sâr (Pol Pot) who became "Brother Number One" as the Head of the Communist Party and Leader of the Nation.
+The Thai government formally recognized the Socialist Republic of Vietnam on 6 August 1976, one month after the reunification of the country, while the United States did not recognize the new nation until 1995, four years after the Cold War ended and the Soviet collapse, with America establishing a diplomatic relations.
+In November 2000, Bill Clinton became the first U.S. president to visit Vietnam.